Chapter 4 Introduction to Classification

 geom_point(aes(color=diabetes))

-Before we start fit models, let’s split the data into training and test sets in a 4:1 ratio.
-Let define it manually, though there are functions to do it automatically.
+Before we start fitting models, let’s split the data into training and test sets in a 3:1 ratio.
+Let’s define it manually, though there are functions to do it automatically.

 4.2.2 Fit logistic regression

-In logistic regression, the predicted probability to be class 1 is:
+In logistic regression, the predicted probability of being class 1 is:

 \[P(y=1|X, W) = \sigma(w_0, x_1 * w_1 + ... + x_p * w_p)\]